RatkoR/laravel-crate.io/README.md

 laravel and latest version of this driver if it affects you (or use older driver).

-Laravel 5.3 changed some aprts of Database Schema methods so you'll need to use version 3.0 to be compatible.
+Laravel 5.3 changed some Database Schema methods so you'll need to use version 3.0 to stay compatible.

 ###Installation